Marine Environment Protection Committee (MEPC), 73rd session, 22-26 October 2018

 MARPOL amendments - substances with a high viscosity or a high melting point

 The MEPC approved, for future adoption, draft amendments to MARPOL Annex II to strengthen, in specified sea areas, discharge requirements for tank washings containing persistent floating products with a high-viscosity and/or a high melting point that can solidify under certain conditions (e.g. certain vegetable oils and paraffin-like cargoes).

 The draft amendments follow concerns about the environmental impact of permissible discharges of such products and would tighten requirements for the discharge from ships of tank washings containing such products.

 Approval of guidance and other matters

-- Adopt the draft 2018 Guidelines for the discharge of exhaust gas recirculation (EGR) bleed-off water.
+- Adopted the 2018 Guidelines for the discharge of exhaust gas recirculation (EGR) bleed-off water.

-- Approve a draft MEPC circular on Guidelines for the carriage of energy-rich fuels and their blends.
+- Approved an MEPC circular on Guidelines for the carriage of energy-rich fuels and their blends.

-- Approve the draft part IV of the Guidelines for the use of dispersants for combating oil pollution at sea, which focuses on the sub-sea application of dispersant.
+- Approved part IV of the Guidelines for the use of dispersants for combating oil pollution at sea, which focuses on the sub-sea application of dispersant.

-- Approve, for subsequent adoption, draft Guidelines for the use of electronic record books under MARPOL and associated draft amendments to MARPOL and the NOX Technical Code.
+- Approved, for subsequent adoption, draft Guidelines for the use of electronic record books under MARPOL and associated draft amendments to MARPOL and the NOX Technical Code.